TURK MASSACRE TOLD BY WOMAN

 out two by two and delivered into the

 and legs and heads in the gully as he

 Source: Chronicling America: Historic American Newspapers.
 Lib. of Congress.

-Note: Note: Miss Mary Caroline Fowle (1881-1916) was born in Caesarea (today Kayseri) in Ottoman Turkey and was a missionary for the American Board of Commissioners for Foreign Missions.
+Note: Miss Mary Caroline Fowle (1881-1916) was born in Caesarea (today Kayseri) in Ottoman Turkey and was a missionary for the American Board of Commissioners for Foreign Missions.
 She studied at Woburn Masachusettes High School and graduated from Mount Holyoke College in 1903.
 She was fluent in Turkish and spent most of the last 10 years of her life there.
 In 1906 she spent time teaching at the Adabazar Girls' High School while in 1910 she taught at the Sivas Girls' High School.
 She died of Typhus on November 24, 1916 while at Sivas.

 Bozanti or Pozanti was a prison camp situated 38 miles NW of Adana in south eastern Turkey.